samuelcmace/samuelcmace.github.io/portfolio.md

 ---

 From my formal education at Northeast Wisconsin Technical College, I have had the opportunity to participate in both solo and group coding projects to apply the skills that I have learned.
-Listed below are some of the projects that I have worked on.
+While continuing my undergraduate education at UW Green Bay, I have had the opportunity to work on many more projects.
+Although this is not a comprehensive list, I featured a few of the select projects that I have had the opportunity to work on.

-# RestaurantBuddy &ndash; Capstone Project
+## RestaurantBuddy &ndash; NWTC Capstone Project

 - [Source Code &ndash; Full Stack Web Application](https://github.com/restaurantbuddy/restaurantbuddy)
 - [Source Code &ndash; Mobile App](https://github.com/restaurantbuddy/restaurantbuddy-android)